jferrl/fitbot-sacamuelas/README.md

 The script now features **automatic precise timing** - no configuration needed!

-1. **Set up your cron trigger**: Configure your cron app or GitHub Actions to trigger **1-2 minutes before** the booking window opens.
+1. **Set up your cron trigger**: Configure your cron app or GitHub Actions to trigger **1-2 hours before** the booking window opens (to account for timezone differences).
-   - Example: If booking opens at 10:00:00, trigger at 09:58:00
+   - Example: If booking opens at 10:00:00 CET, trigger at 09:00:00 UTC (08:00-09:00 UTC is safe)
+   - **Important**: GitHub Actions runs in UTC, so account for your local timezone offset

 2. **How it works automatically**:
    - The script calculates the exact booking window opening time (e.g., Monday 08:00 class → booking opens Saturday 10:00 for 46h advance)
-   - Waits internally until that precise moment (within seconds)
+   - Waits internally for up to 2 hours until that precise moment
    - Executes the booking immediately when the window opens

-**Example workflow for 46-hour advance booking (opens at 10:00 AM):**
+**Example workflow for 46-hour advance booking (opens at 10:00 AM CET):**
 ```yaml
 hours_in_advance: 46
 booking_goals_raw: '{"0":{"time":"0800","name":"CrossFit"}}'